Swasti-Bansal/SplitUp/README.md

 ### A Modern Expense Splitting Web Application

-SplitUp is a fast and responsive frontend application built using **React, TypeScript, Vite, and TailwindCSS** that helps users manage and split shared expenses in a clean and intuitive way.
+SplitUp is a fast and responsive frontend application built using **React, Vite, and TailwindCSS** that helps users manage and split shared expenses in a clean and intuitive way.

 </div>